KorAP/Krill/misc/payloads.md

     <>:s$<b>64<i>0<i>38<i>7<b>0

-means that element \<s\> starts from character offset position 0 and ends to character offset position 38.
-The element ends at token position 7 which is stored in integer.
-It is a root element or no further information on a tree level is given (depth=0).
+means that element \<s\> starts from character offset position 0 and ends at character offset position 38.
+The element ends at token position 7 (i.e. it includes the 7th token) which is stored in integer.
+It is a root element or no
+further information on a tree level is given (depth=0).

     <>:s$<b>64<i>0<i>38<i>7<b>0<s>1